Yiyi-Cai/yiyi-cai.github.io/_pages/about.md

 </style>

 ----------
 Hi!
 I am Yiyi Cai, a senior at Caltech, where I am studying electrical engineering.
 I am broadly interested in the interplay of theoretical computer science and quantum information, including quantum algorithms, coding theory, complexity theory, and cryptography.
 I hope to apply tools in TCS to discover relevant physical phenomena.
-In the past, I have worked on quantum error correction and quantum Gibbs sampling.

 I will be pursuing a MPhil in Advanced Computer Science at the University of Cambridge as a [Gates-Cambridge Scholar](https://www.caltech.edu/about/news/yiyi_cai_gates_cambridge_scholarship) starting in Fall 2025, followed by a PhD in Computer Science at Stanford University in Fall 2026.
-I am a Mellon Mays Undergraduate Research fellow, and I am grateful to have been awarded the Stanford Graduate Fellowship, the NSF Graduate Student Fellowship, and the National Defense Science and Engineering Graduate Fellowship.
+I am grateful to have been awarded the Stanford Graduate Fellowship, the NSF Graduate Student Fellowship, and the National Defense Science and Engineering Graduate Fellowship.

 Selected Work